sorooshm78/system-telephony/README.md

 By including the Record-Route headers in the 200 OK response, the customer ensures that the ACK message sent by Telnyx correctly follows the predefined path through any intermediate

+* Forward Path (INVITE): For the initial INVITE request, Record-Route headers are added in the order the request passes through each proxy.
+The first proxy the request encounters adds its Record-Route header first, and so on.
+This order determines the path that the initial request takes through the network.

+* Backward Path (Responses): For responses, such as the 200 OK, SIP messages traverse the proxies in reverse order, following the "Via" headers back to the originator.
+However, for subsequent requests within the dialog (like ACK and BYE), the order of the Record-Route headers dictates the path.

+The UAC constructs the "Route" header field for these messages based on the Record-Route headers it received in the first final response (e.g., 200 OK).
+It reverses the order of the Record-Route headers to ensure that subsequent messages follow the path back through the proxies in the correct sequence.

 ## Table Sql Script
 [sql script](https://github.com/kamailio/kamailio/blob/master/utils/kamctl/mysql)